markbaaijens/rpmusicserver/README.md

 Wait until the number of folders in _Status_ matches the number of albums shown above in _Collection, Info_.
 Note that the number of folders can exceed the number of albums, due to different storage organisations, so they can be different!
 Processing is taken place at approximately 2 folders per minute (on a Raspberry Pi 4).

 ### Repair
 In each folder where corruption has been detected during the check, a script _repair.sh_ is created.
 On top of that, a script _repair-all.sh_ is created in de root-folder of your flac-files.
-You can use either of them to repair the corrupted files.
+You can execute them by a button, or manually  to repair the corrupted files.

+* Repair using the web-interface:
+  * On the Music-page, under _Flac Health_
+  * click on 'Repair'
+* Manual repair:
   * in the terminal, login by ssh:
     * `ssh pi@rpms`
     * password: `rpms`
+  * to repair all folders at once, using a script:
+    * `sudo flac-health-repair`
-* to repair all folders at once:
+  * to repair all folders at once, manual:
     * change directory to the root of your music collection:
       * `cd /media/usbdata/user/music/flac`
     * execute the script
       * `./repair-all.sh`
   * to repair an individual folder:
     * change directory to the specific folder:
       * `cd /media/usbdata/user/music/flac` + name of the folder
     * execute the script
       * `./repair.sh`

 Notes
-* It is recommended to create a backup before the repair b/c the files are actually changed by the repair.
+* It is recommended to create a backup before the repair b/c the files are actually modified by the repair.
-* For both repair-methods, you can also copy the files over to your desktop, do the repair locally and then copy them back; this gives you more control but it is quite lumbersome, time consuming and error prone due to the number of actions.
+* For all (manual) repair-methods, you can also copy the files over to your desktop, do the repair locally and then copy them back; this gives you more control but it is quite lumbersome, time consuming and error prone due to the number of actions.
 Note that the repair-script only works om Linux-PC's.
-* After repair, it is recommended to run the chack again, to validate the repair.
+* After repair, it is recommended to run the check again, to validate the repair.
+Note: when the repair is done through the web-interface, this is automatically done.

 ## Backup
 You can make a backup of all the data contained in your RPMS-server.
 You have the choice for a full, server-based backup.
 Or a remote backup, where your backup contains basically the data/user-part of RPMS.
 A proper backup is the basis for [disaster recovery](https://github.com/markbaaijens/rpmusicserver#disaster-recovery).